BYU-PCCL/holodeck/docs/packages/docs/tasks/cup-game-task.rst

 Each of the following parameters can be placed in the configuration field for a cup game task sensor (see :ref:`scenario files <scenario-files>`.)
+The configuration can also be changed programmatically by using

 Speed